MarcoMadera/Blog/README.md

 You can change the font of your texts with the tag usefont:

-Go to the page <https://fonts.google.com> and choose a font
+Go to the page <https://fonts.google.com> and choose a font that you like.

 ```html
 <usefont src="https://fonts.googleapis.com/css2?family=Odibee+Sans&display=swap"></usefont>